top of page

 5. The Risk of HMRC Enquiries and Penalties

 HMRC does not accept “I saw it on TikTok” as a defence.
+If incorrect tax treatment is applied:

 • You remain legally responsible